MuhammetSonmez/GRU-TEXT-GENERATION/README.md

 ## How It Works
 1. The input text dataset is preprocessed and tokenized.
-2. The GRU-based model is trained to learn character or word sequences.
+2. The GRU-based model is trained to learn character sequences.
 3. The trained model generates text based on a given seed input.

-## Contributing
-Contributions are welcome!
-Feel free to fork the repository and submit pull requests with improvements or new features.